mholt/binding/README.md

 }
 ```

-Notice that the `binding.Errors` type has a convenience method `.Add()` which you can use to append to the slice if you prefer.
+The `Errors` type has a convenience method, `Add`, which you can use to append to the slice if you prefer.

 Supported types (forms)
 ------------------------